 Working 24/7 with few to no ‘phone free” days off?

-Are you doing $10/hr working when you should be focused in $100/hr tasks?
+Are you doing $10 per hour tasks when should be focused in $100 per hour tasks?

-Too much to do, too few hours in the day?
+Too much to do and not enough hours in the day?

-Teams have taken Real Estate by storm, and whether you are a small team, a large team, or even an expansion team, you’ll discover the benefits that come with the ability to focus on and execute your highest and best talents at levels not attainable for the Lone Ranger.
+Teams have taken real estate industry by storm, and whether you are a small team, a large team, or even an expansion team, you’ll discover the benefits that come with the ability to focus on and execute your highest and best talents at levels not attainable for the Lone Ranger.

-DPH (or Dollars Per Hour) is perhaps the most important key performance indicator in your business.
+DPH is perhaps the most important key performance indicator in your business.
 It indicates how efficiently and effectively you are using your time.
 Magnifying it enables you to make more money while working less.
 Your goal should be to get your DPH as high as you possibly can.

 Now that sounds more difficult than it actually is.
 It’s actually fairly simple, and Coach Michael Hellickson is going to show you how.